-6. Chat with your academic advisor
+6. Chat with your academic adviser.

 7. Take a mid-semester course.

 Did you know there are a few courses that start at the mid-semester point?
 These eight-week courses run from midterm to the end of the term and are a great option for students that may need to withdraw from another course, need to add a course for scholarship purposes, or for students who are doing well in their classes and would just like to get ahead.
-Always touch base with your advisor to find out if this is the right option for you.
+Always touch base with your adviser to find out if this is the right option for you.
 Do you need help searching for mid-semester courses?
-Review this video for a step-by-step guide to search for classes in STAR.
+Review this video for a step-by-step guide to searching for classes in STAR.

 8. Set some goals.

-Use our sample goals to fill in the blanks
+Use our sample goals to fill in the blanks.

 My goal is to meet with a tutor ____ times a week for the remainder of the semester.